The Best Investments for Children and Grandchildren: Consider a 529 Savings Plan

 Aside from the obvious fact that taking money from your savings account leaves you with less money to live on during retirement, withdrawing early (before you reach age 59.5) from some accounts may also come with a penalty.

-Most retirement plan distributions are subject to income tax and, to discourage the use of retirement funds for purposes other than normal retirement, there is a 10% additional tax on early distributions from certain retirement plans, including a 401(k) and individual retirement account (IRA), according to the IRS.
+Most retirement plan distributions are subject to income tax and, to discourage the use of retirement funds for purposes other than normal retirement, there is an additional tax on early distributions from certain retirement plans, including a 401(k) and individual retirement account (IRA), according to the IRS.

-There are some exceptions to this 10% additional tax, so it’s important to check the fine print on your plan to see if you may qualify for exemption.
+There are some exceptions to this additional tax, so it’s important to check the fine print on your plan to see if you may qualify for an exemption.

 Doing some research ahead of time can help you better plan if paying for your grandchild’s education is one of your financial goals.